-Departmental of Environmental Sciences, Macquarie University
+School of Natural Sciences, Macquarie University

 We engage in two-way capacity building – building the capacity of both non-Indigenous and Indigenous people to better understand each others worldviews, knowledge systems and preferred ways of doing things.

-If you would like to join our team or find out more please contact lab group leader Emilie Ens.
+If you would like to join our team or find out more please contact lab group leader Dr Emilie Ens.